Dhouti/sops-converter/README.md

 This project does not use OwnerReferences as they would make this process much more difficult.

 Set the environment variable `DISABLE_FINALIZERS=true`.
-Once this finalizer is set, let the controller restart and finish reconciling all objects.
+Once this environment variable is set, let the controller restart and finish reconciling all objects.
 (tail the logs and wait for it to stop)

-Once this is done, check your SopsSecret objects.
-They should no long haver a finalizer set on them.
+Check your SopsSecret objects, they should no long haver a finalizer set on them.

-It is now safe to scale down the controller and delete the CRD.
+Scale down the controller, this will prevent deletes just in case an object still somehow has a finalizer set.
+Delete the CRD, this should cause Kubernetes to garbage collect all SopsSecret objects in the cluster.
 All of the secrets created by the controller will remain.